CHILDREN TALK ABOUT

 “I enjoyed the honesty and innocence of children.
 I liked the way it was guided by Alice.
 The way the children interacted with each other was also interesting to observe.
 This was like a ‘work in progress’, like a watching a sculptor at work.
 A nice and fresh approach to art with children.”

 The next phase of this work will focus on grandparents – sharing and learning from the old.
 During the process, the team will interview and work with people from the community, learning about palliative (and end of life) care, and developing frameworks to hold inter-generational and cultural difference.

 Ultimately, we want to connect families and create robust conversations to activate and create real social change.

-This work is currently in development, and will premiere in Auckland in June, 2019.
+This work is currently in development.

 Director and Creator: Alice Canton